-The function of observation list was to know wether the media was really applied or not by the researcher.
-The observation list consisted of the steps of teaching with Cartoon Video and it would be filled by the English teacher and observer during the writer gave the treatment in experimental class, the observation list can be seen in the table bellow:
+The function of observation list was to know whether the technique was really applied or not by the writer.
+The observation list consisted of steps of guessing game technique and it would be filled by the English teacher and observer during the writer gave the treatment in experimental class.
+The observation list can be seen in the table below: